learning-zone/css-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-#### Q. What are the benefits of CSS sprites?
-If a web page has large no. of images that takes a longer time to load because each image separately sends out an ```HTTP``` request.
-The concept of CSS sprites is used to reduce the loading time for a web page because it combines the various small images into one image.
-It reduces the number of ```HTTP``` requests and hence the loading time.

-CSS sprites combine multiple images into one image, limiting the number of HTTP requests a browser has to make, thus improving load times.
-Even under the new HTTP/2 protocol, this remains true.

-Under HTTP/1.1, at most one request is allowed per TCP connection.
-With HTTP/1.1, modern browsers open multiple parallel connections (between 2 to 8) but it is limited.
-With HTTP/2, all requests between the browser and the server are multiplexed on a single TCP connection.
-This means the cost of opening and closing multiple connections is mitigated, resulting in a better usage of the TCP connection and limits the impact of latency between the client and server.
-It could then become possible to load tens of images in parallel on the same TCP connection.

-However, according to benchmark results, although HTTP/2 offers 50% improvement over HTTP/1.1, in most cases the sprite set is still faster to load than individual images.

-To utilize a spritesheet in CSS, one would use certain properties, such as ```background-image```, ```background-position``` and ```background-size``` to ultimately alter the background of an element.

 #### Q. What is the float property and what float do?
 * The CSS float property is used to move the image to the right or left along with the texts to be wrapped around it.
 It doesn't change the property of the elements used before it